appuchias/appuwrotethese/README.md

 1. Gas prices

-    This project allows the users to look up the cheapest gas station in different areas of Spain, wither though the name of the locality or the postal(zip) code.
+    This project allows the users to look up the cheapest gas station in different areas of Spain, either though the name of the locality, the province or its postal/zip code.

 ## License